PhirePhly/fcix/www/faq.md

 ### Are you trying to compete with other Internet Exchanges in the Bay Area?

+No.
-No. If you're looking to join a local IX with a valuable mix of major members, we strongly encourage you to join [SFMIX](https://sfmix.org/).
-We're more or less just a group of network engineers trying to avoid our cross connect fees going quadratic.
+If you're looking to join a local IX with a valuable mix of major members, we strongly encourage you to join [SFMIX](https://sfmix.org/).
+We founded FCIX as an IXP option for the smallest of networks still interested in participating in IXP peering.
 If you're a network with zero budget for ports on Internet Exchanges, then you're likely a good candidate for the Cabal.

 ### Can I join FCIX?